brentdanley/brentdanley_svelte/src/routes/blog/tesla-smash.md

 My insurance company handled everything smoothly, and the parking garage staff did their best to assist by providing footage that might have been helpful to the investigation.
 While that footage didn’t yield any new leads, the overall collaboration with everyone involved was encouraging.

 Back into parking spaces.
 If you hit a car while driving, leave your contact and insurance information.
 If the vehicle you hit is a Tesla, there's a good chance you were recorded with one or more of its cameras.

+## Tesla Security

+My 2024 Tesla Model 3 Performance has cameras looking in every direction.
+These cameras enable the car to have "vision", which is used for its Full Self-Driving (FSD) and Auto Park capabilities.
+It utilizes these same cameras for security, which is divided into [Sentry and Dashcam](https://www.tesla.com/ownersmanual/model3/en_us/GUID-49096E34-97D2-4182-9414-2F7F4E88EE79.html).

+### Sentry

+When parked and Sentry is active, any suspicious activity will cause the previous 10 minutes of videos from the cameras to be saved.

+Sentry can be set to not record events at home, work, or any favorite locations.
+This preserves the battery when in a known safe location.

+### Dashcam

+Dashcam is like Sentry, except for when the car is driving.
+Like Sentry, if there's an incident on the road, Dashcam will save the previous 10 minutes of video leading up to the incident.
+At any time, the driver can manually record a Dashcam video by pressing the horn or a button on the display.

+What's interesting about this incident is that Sentry recorded TWO events, one when the Jeep hit the car, and another when the woman walked closely in front of my car when leaving the parking garage.
+If she hadn't triggered the second event by walking near my car, I wouldn't have gotten the video of her Jeep backing away, and her inspecting the damage while still inside her Jeep.
+I wish Tesla would save several minutes of video AFTER incidents.